top of page

 What Doctors Know But Don't Talk About

 Medical doctors—MDs and DOs—are good people.
 They are highly trained, intelligent, and essential.
-Their expertise shines in acute care : trauma, infections, emergency medicine, surgery, and pharmaceuticals.
+Their expertise shines in acute care: trauma, infections, emergency medicine, surgery, and pharmaceuticals.
 When your life is on the line, they are exactly who you want.
-But where the system begins to fall short is in chronic disease .
-Most medical doctors receive little to no training in the areas that drive long-term health: Less than 20 hours in nutrition and functional medi
+But where the system begins to fall short is in chronic disease.
+Most medical doctors receive little to no training in the areas that drive long-term health: Less than 20 hours in nutrition and functional medicin

 Dec 16, 20253 min read